 Malaysia free zones

-Advantages of free zone company formation
+Free zone company formation considerations

 - Tax free environments including tax exemptions, on custom duties, taxable services, and imports/exports on selected equipment and raw materials;